 Guillotine chokes are not just another submission in Brazilian Jiu-Jitsu.
 Across all grappling martial arts, guillotine chokes have a role to play.
 Very often, they’re among the highest percentage submissions people have at their disposal.
 In modern days, the guillotine is having somewhat of a revival.
 Not that guillotine chokes ere ever gone, but nowadays, they seem to be everywhere.
 This, inevitably, leads to experimentation and the creation of different new variations.
 The one defining factor of a guillotine’s effectiveness is in one tiny crucial detail – the grips.

-AS far as variations of the choke itself goes, people usually recognize a couple of main ones.
-Those are the arm-in guillotine and the classic guillotine. these two are the base from which all other guillotine chokes stem, regardless of positioning. both these variation, though, require different grips to truly work at a high level.
+AS far as variations of the choke itself go, people usually recognize a couple of main ones.
+Those are the arm-in guillotine and the classic guillotine. these two are the base from which all other guillotine chokes stem, regardless of positioning.
+Both these variations, though, require different grips to truly work at a high level.

 Finishing Guillotine Chokes

 Without getting into the specifics of guillotine chokes we’ll only go over some key finishing details. the first is the position you’re doing a guillotine from.
-Usually, it is the guard, but it can also be any of a number of top positions.
+Usually, it is the guard, but it can also be any of several top positions.
 Wherever you are, you need to remember that your hips need to be over the opponent’s hips.

 The next key thing is head position.
 The head of your opponent has to remain bent forward at all times.
-This holds true for any position.
-Usually, it is your armpit or your chest that help you put pressure on teh back of the head.
+This holds for any position.
+Usually, it is your armpit or your chest that helps you put pressure on the back of the head.
 What prevents the opponent from extracting their head is the almighty chin strap This is when you cradle their chin in the palm of one hand.

 Also very important, you need to have control over the posture.
 From top positions, this is not hard, as the floor is a great aid.
 From bottom positions, though, you’ll need to have a leg over the opponent’s back.
 When you do this, make sure you keep it as high towards their head as possible.
 Remember to also have your toes pointing forward, like a ballerina’s foot.